🌸

 📜History and Heritage

 Pierre-Nicolas Perrier and Rose Adélaide Jouët founded the house in 1811, establishing it as one of Champagne's great maisons from the outset.
 The house earned a Royal Warrant from Queen Victoria in 1861, cementing its reputation at the highest levels.
-Two milestones define its early legacy: the production of Cuvée K in 1846, recognized as the first brut Champagne, and its early adoption of vintage dating on bottles.
+Two milestones define its early legacy: the Cuvée K, which the maison dates to 1846 and describes as the first brut Champagne, and its early adoption of vintage dating on bottles.
 In 1902, art nouveau artist Émile Gallé created the iconic white anemone motif that would eventually grace the Belle Époque bottle.
-The house was acquired by Champagne Mumm in 1959 and is today owned by Pernod-Ricard.
+The house is today owned by Pernod Ricard, having earlier been part of the Champagne Mumm group.
 A single bottle of 1825 Perrier-Jouët, opened and tasted in 2009, holds the distinction of being the oldest Champagne ever recorded.

 • Founded 1811 by Pierre-Nicolas Perrier and Rose Adélaide Jouët

-• First brut Champagne produced in 1846 under the name Cuvée K
+• First brut Champagne produced under the name Cuvée K

 • Royal Warrant granted by Queen Victoria in 1861